Murders of Channon Christian and Christopher Newsom: Incarceration status

-Vanessa Coleman, the only female charged and convicted in the crimes, is held at the Tennessee Prison for Women, now known as the Debra K. Johnson Rehabilitation Center, in Nashville.
+Vanessa Coleman, the only female charged and convicted in the crimes, is held at the Debra K. Johnson Rehabilitation Center in Nashville.
 Serving a 35-year sentence, Coleman was eligible for parole in 2017 and her sentence expires on April 18, 2036.
 In August 2014, the families of the victims were notified that with good behavior, Coleman's sentence was being reduced by 16 days per month of incarceration, making her eligible for parole consideration in October 2014.
 The parole hearing was rescheduled from October to December.
 At the December 2014 hearing, Coleman was denied parole and her next parole consideration date was set for December 2020.
 Coleman again went before a parole board on December 8, 2020.
 Christian's and Newsom's mothers and Christian's father gave statements to the board opposing parole.
 The seven board members voted unanimously to deny Coleman parole and ensure that she would not be eligible to go before a parole board again for ten years.

 Cobbins and Thomas were originally incarcerated at Riverbend Maximum Security Institution in Nashville.
-After the Bledsoe County Correctional Complex in Pikeville opened in 2012, they were transferred to that facility.
+After the Bledsoe County Correctional Complex in Pikeville opened in 2013, they were transferred to that facility.
 Cobbins is currently serving a life sentence without parole at the Northwest Correctional Complex.
 Thomas is incarcerated at the Northeast Correctional Complex.
 His sentence ends in May 2053.
 Davidson was sentenced to death on October 30, 2009, and is incarcerated at the Riverbend Maximum Security Institution.
 Eric Boyd, who had been serving his sentence of 18 years at Federal Correctional Institution, Beckley, a medium-security prison near Beaver, West Virginia, was potentially eligible for release in 2022, but found guilty on charges of rape and first-degree murder on August 13, 2019.
 He was immediately sentenced to life in prison by the judge, who stated that a life sentence was automatic for the murder conviction.
-Boyd is incarcerated at the Bledsoe County Correctional Complex.
+Boyd is incarcerated at the Turney Center Industrial Complex.